write-you-a-scheme-v2/scheme/docs/08_stdlib.md

 #### Our Standard Library
-We define the standard library,  [`test/stdlib_mod.scm`](https://github.com/write-you-a-scheme-v2/scheme/tree/master/test/stdlib_mod.scm)with a multitude of functions.
+We build the standard library, [`test/stdlib_mod.scm`](https://github.com/write-you-a-scheme-v2/scheme/tree/master/test/stdlib_mod.scm) with a multitude of functions.
 Importantly, we allow recursive functions, like `fold` and `reduce` which enable efficient functional programming.

 #### Composing `car` and `cdr` into `c({ad}^n)r`
 Our standard library defines functions that are combinations of `car` and `cdr`, for example `cdar` is `define cdar (lambda (pair) (cdr (car pair))))`.